ellisgl/GeekLab-Conf/README.md

 * PSR-2
 * PSR-4

 ## Benchmarks (If you know of a library like this one, I would like to compare it.)
+(Op Cache disabled - will need to update these later.)

 * Revs: 100
 * Iterations: 100